srMarquinho/ultimate-dividend-portfolio/README.md

 They are Google errors and seem to be related to cache.
 Google caches each cell and sometimes they get stuck. :neutral_face:

-Please please please.
-Do not email me reporting these errors.
+## Ticker with double digits exchange displayed as link

+Stocks with double digits in its ticker symbol (i.e. from Germany with `.DE`).
+Disable by right-clicking and choosing unlink.
+If you know a setting to disable that by default, please let me know.

-## Issues and new features
+## New issues and features

 You are welcome to open issues an features here on GitHub.